 If there are school places available in the local area, even if not in the immediate vicinity of the family’s home, the council should work with families arriving from Ukraine to enable the children to attend school as soon as possible.
 It is expected that councils provide places and, that school admission authorities, where they can, utilise the space in their schools as fully as possible and admit above their published admission numbers.

-Likewise, children, including those fleeing from Ukraine, should be admitted as exceptions to the infant class size limit where there is no alternative school place within a reasonable distance of their home.
+Likewise, children, including those fleeing from Ukraine, should be admitted in-year as exceptions to the infant class size limit where there is no alternative school place within a reasonable distance of their home.

 The government is providing additional funding to councils to provide education services for children from families if they have arrived through the Homes for Ukraine scheme.